 In case the contact with the vendor can be established, a safe channel for the exchange of information will be chosen.
-Generally this means that mails are encrypted using PGP or the use of the Compass Secure Document Exchange solution (www.filebox-solution.com)
+Generally, this means that either contact forms using HTTPS or PGP and S/MIME encrypted mails are used.
+If neither are available, the Compass Secure Document Exchange solution (https://fb.compass-security.com) will be used.